jkrotoszynska/jkrotoszynska/README.md

 I have no problem with that because learning is a pleasure for me!

 :mortar_board: I' m currently a student of Computer Science and Econometrics
-:woman_technologist: I connect my future with C#, Android or databases
+:woman_technologist: I connect my future with C#, Java, Android or databases
-:heart_eyes: I' m in love with Wordpress
 :crossed_swords: The hardest language for me is Scala, and unfortunately I like challenges so I' want to beat it.

 ***